ufvensa/Arepatech/README.md

 # VENSA - Venezuelan Student Association at UF

-**Creating a home away from home while fostering professional development and cultural connection!**
+**Creating a home away from home while fostering professional development and cultural connection.**

 ## Mission